FREEDOM of MOVEMENT: A Position Paper

 ‘A society which allows freedom of movement in which all members without distinction are empowered to exercise active citizenship’ (White Paper for International Voluntary Service 2011-2021)

 We call on IVS organisations and networks to:

-- Include the information about the Campaign in info-sheets,
+- Include the information about the position paper in info-sheets,

 - Implement special planned activities and workshops in workcamps,